docQodly/docs/docs/concepts/orda/data.md

 To assign a value directly to the "employer" attribute, you must pass an existing entity from the "Company" dataclass.
 For example:

 ```4d
+ var emp : cs.EmployeeEntity
- $emp:=ds.Employee.new() // create an employee
+ emp=ds.Employee.new() // create an employee
- $emp.lastname:="Smith" // assign a value to an attribute
+ emp.lastname="Smith" // assign a value to an attribute
- $emp.employer:=ds.Company.query("name =:1";"4D")[0]  //assign a company entity
+ emp.employer=ds.Company.query("name =:1","4D")[0]  //assign a company entity
- $emp.save()
+ emp.save()
 ```

-ORDA provides an additional facility for entering a relation attribute for an "many" entity related to a "one" entity: you pass the primary key of the "one" entity directly when assigning a value to the relation attribute.
+ORDA provides an additional facility for entering a relation attribute for a "many" entity related to a "one" entity: you pass the primary key of the "one" entity directly when assigning a value to the relation attribute.
 For this to work, you pass data of type Number or Text (the primary key value) to the relation attribute.
 ORDA then automatically takes care of searching for the corresponding entity in the dataclass.
 For example:

 ```4d
- $emp:=ds.Employee.new()
- $emp.lastname:="Wesson"
+ var emp : cs.EmployeeEntity
+ emp=ds.Employee.new()
+ emp.lastname="Wesson"
- $emp.employer:=2 // assign a primary key to the relation attribute
+ emp.employer=2 // assign a primary key to the relation attribute
   //ORDA looks for the company whose primary key (in this case, its ID)
   //is 2 and assigns it to the employee
- $emp.save()
+ emp.save()
 ```

 This is particularly useful when you are importing large amounts of data from a relational database.
 This type of import usually contains an "ID" column, which references a primary key that you can then assign directly to a relation attribute.